 The Monastery looks similar to the Treasury but is less decorative and a little larger.
 When you finally reach it after your long hike, it’s quite a reward and a sight for sore eyes!
 There is a cafe just in front of it, so you can sit and relax while taking in the beauty.
 You can get water, some snacks, and fresh juices here.

 I began the hike right after seeing the Treasury since I knew it was going to get hot as the day progressed.
-I arrived at The Monastery by 8 am, and there were only a dozen people there.
+I arrived at The Monastery by 8 am, and only a dozen people were there.
 Getting a solo shot and then a front-row table with a view was a piece of cake!
 By the time I left around 9:30, I passed tons of people heading there I was going back down.

-Of all the views of Petra, this was the most special to me.
-It’s a fifteen-minute climb straight up into the rocks, and you have to enlist a local to help you (which will cost between $10-20 dollar per person, depending on your bargaining skills).
-This climb is a little rough since there’s not a real path so make sure you have proper clothes and shoes on – no one should be doing this in sandals and a dress!
+This climb is a little rough since there’s no real path, so make sure you have proper clothes and shoes on – no one should do this in sandals and a dress!
 You will scale rocks on all fours, duck under trees, and eventually spill out on top of the canyon you walked through earlier.
-There are several viewpoints you can hike to, but they all have a similar perspective down on The Treasury.
-We did this on our way out, when it was chaos on the ground level, I was able to have one last special moment alone cup high.

-There isn’t much food inside aside from packaged snacks, but there are a lot of places to get a freshly pressed juice, coffee, tea, or soft drink.
+There isn’t much food inside aside from packaged snacks, but there are a lot of places to get freshly pressed juice, coffee, tea, or soft drinks.
 I recommend packing bag with a meal or snacks to enjoy inside and then having another meal when you exit in Wadi Musa.
+Most hotels you stay at will also pack you a lunch if you order it in advance.

 There are tons of stalls inside selling the same few items: necklaces, rocks, pottery shards, wooden-carved camels, red and white check scarves, and all the typical magnets, keychains, t-shirts and other things that gift shops sell.
-There wasn’t much in the way of something authentic, but if you’re looking for a souvenir you’ll have your pick of things to choose from and the prices were very low.
-There are also a dozen shops in the courtyard of the visitor’s center, so if you want something larger or heavy, it would be wise to buy it on the way out.
-I found the prices inside the park better than outside in the shops, so it’s a rare time that it’s a good idea to purchase something inside.
+There wasn’t much in the way of something authentic, but if you’re looking for a souvenir, you’ll have your pick of things to choose from, and the prices were very low.

 Definitely wear a lot of SPF and bring more with you.
 There is very little shade around.
-Wear sunglasses, a hat or head covering and sneakers or hiking shoes if you plan to hike.
+Wear sunglasses, a hat or head covering, sneakers, or hiking shoes if you plan to hike.
 The steps are uneven, slippery stone for much of the hike to the monastery and you may truly climb on all fours up rocks to get the lookout point for the treasury.
 I don’t recommend a dress if you want to hike.
 It will slow you down and be challenging to navigate the hike without your dress flying up.

-If you don’t plan to hike, you could wear sandals if you’re comfortable walking in them, and there are no restrictions with shoulders or knees for men or women.
+If you don’t plan to hike, you could wear sandals if you’re comfortable walking in them, and there are no restrictions on shoulders or knees for men or women.
 When I visited it was 85F and overcast.
-I wore a sundress one day a light-weight, loose-fitting co-ord the next.
+I wore a sundress one day and a lightweight, loose-fitting coat the next.

 Be prepared it is very dusty, my clothing and shoes were caked in a fine layer of red by the end of the day.
 Don’t wear anything you can’t easily wash or would be upset if it got dirty!
 Make sure you are comfortable.
 At the end of the day, I had climbed ninety-six flights of stairs, walked ten miles and taken twenty-four thousand steps!

-I hope this guide makes your trip planning easier and experience in Petra picture-perfect!
+I hope this guide makes your trip planning easier and your experience in Petra picture-perfect!
 Don’t wait to see this world wonder, it’s getting more popular every year.

 Our Top Places To Stay In Petra